pammacdotnet/TypstPaper/paper.typ

   caption: [A Feynman diagram for the $e^(+) e^(-) arrow.r e^(+) e^(-)$ at one loop order.
 The $e^(+)$ and $e^(-)$ annihilate, producing a photon ($gamma$).
 This photon then becomes a virtual electron-positron pair, which subsequently produces another photon.
 Finally, the photon becomes the scattered $e^(-)$ and $e^(+)$], ) <fig:feynman-diagram>

+#let Commute = package-link("Commute")

 Another common diagram type in math and present in some branches of theoretical physics, is the commutative one.
-For example, in @Giachetta09, when speaking of classical field theory on fiber bundles, the commutative diagram shown in @fig:commutative-diagram appears, and we can reproduce it using the #package-link("Commute") package, a library designed to draw such diagrams.
+For example, in @Giachetta09, when speaking of classical field theory on fiber bundles, the commutative diagram shown in @fig:commutative-diagram appears, and we can reproduce it using the #Commute package, a library designed to draw such diagrams.

 #import "@preview/commute:0.3.0": *